-- Hang up if a caller pressures you, claims that urgent action is needed or threatens negative consequences.
-Ask a relative or someone you trust if they think the call was genuine.
+- Hang up immediately if a caller pressures you, claims urgent action is needed, or threatens negative consequences.

-- If a call or text message claims to be from a bank, government agency or a company you do business with it is best not to engage with the caller or message the sender.
-Instead, end the call, look up their official contact details and contact them back to verify if the call is legitimate.
+- If a call or text message claims to be from a bank, government agency or a company you know do not engage directly.
+Look up their official contact details to verify the number.

-- If you are getting persistent calls from a number you don’t know, contact your service provider, and request that calls from that number be blocked.
+- If you are getting persistent scam calls from a number, contact your service provider, and request the number be blocked.

-- NEVER provide any personal information, for example, banking details/PPS number/credit card details/name and address/passport numbers, passwords etc to someone who contacts you.
+- NEVER provide any personal information, (bank details/PPS number/credit card details/name and address/passport numbers, passwords, etc.)